roboart2019/sign/project_task_sign_oca/README.rst

 3. (Optional) Go to Project > Configuration > Settings.

--  In the Task Sign section, define a template to enable automatic task sign requests.
+-  In the Sign Oca section, define a template to enable automatic task sign requests.
 -  Use the template previously created.